Why It Works

 That said, you can use a round bowl, but you'll have to be more careful about making the proper, symmetrical turns, and shaping may be less intuitive later.

 A banneton is a wicker basket used to proof portioned bread dough after it has been fully shaped.
-For higher hydration doughs (60 percent and higher), a banneton helps to preserve a bread’s shape and provides a little more tension while it rises, producing a tall, uniform baked loaf.
+For higher hydration doughs (60% and higher), a banneton helps to preserve a bread’s shape and provides a little more tension while it rises, producing a tall, uniform baked loaf.
 This recipe is designed for an oval, 10-inch lined banneton, which results in an oval bâtard shape.
 You can use a round banneton or even a round bowl lined with a lint-free towel, but note that the shape of your baked bread will be rounder and less rectangular (and it will also require a different forming method than the one described in the recipe steps).
 If your banneton does not include a liner, then be sure to liberally dust it with rice flour to prevent sticking.

 Ingredients and Process Notes

-Bread-making is complex process with seemingly infinite variables.
+Bread-making is a complex process with seemingly infinite variables.
 Many of those variables depend on each other—change one, and you may need to make other adjustments to the recipe.
 Here's a bit more information on this particular loaf.

 This recipe is designed for all-purpose flour, with a smaller percentage of whole wheat flour for flavor and to help fermentation.